Puppy Linux: User interface

 The default window manager in most Puppy releases is JWM.

-Packages of the IceWM desktop, Fluxbox and Enlightenment are also available via Puppy's PetGet package (application) management system (see below).
+Packages for IceWM, Fluxbox and Enlightenment are available via Puppy's PetGet package (application) management system (see below).
 Some derivative distributions, called puplets, come with default window managers other than JWM.

 When the operating system boots, everything in the Puppy package uncompresses into a RAM area, the "ramdisk".
-The PC needs to have at least 128 MB of RAM (with no more than 8 MB shared video) for all of Puppy to load into the ramdisk.
-However, it is possible for it to run on a PC with only about 48 MB of RAM because part of the system can be kept on the hard drive, or less effectively, left on the CD.
+The system needs to have at least 128 MB of RAM (with no more than 8 MB shared video) for all of Puppy to load into the ramdisk.
+However, it is possible for it to run with only about 48 MB of RAM because part of the system can be kept on the hard drive, or less effectively, left on the CD.

 Puppy is fairly full-featured for a system that runs entirely in a ramdisk, when booted as Live system or from a "frugal" installation.
 However, Puppy also supports the "full" installation mode, which enables Puppy to run from a hard drive partition, without a ramdisk.
 Applications were chosen that met various constraints, size in particular.
 Because one of the aims of the distribution is to be extremely easy to set up, there are many wizards that guide the user through a wide variety of common tasks.